xGOBx/Azure-infra/README.md

 ### Automated Deployment

-When you push to or create a pull request against the `AzureDeployResourcesTest` branch, the workflow uses these default settings:
+When you push to or create a pull request against the `AzureDeployResources` branch, the workflow uses these default settings:
 * Resource Group: `RealTest`
 * Location: `canadacentral`
 * Bicep File: `./deploy/template.bicep`